mstocco/mariostoc.co/content/traininglog/20210425-ironman2021-18weeksout.md

 ---

 It was an **easy jog** home from the pool.
-I now know that I am a 24 minute jog to the _Esquimalt Rec Centre_ going up and over the hill on _Lampson_.
-I jogged a couple extra blocks once home to get closer to the 30 minute time.
-Piriformis did ok.
+I now know that I am a 24 minute jog to the _Esquimalt Rec Centre_ going up the hill on _Lampson_.
+Piriformis did ok and I jogged a couple extra blocks to get closer to the 30 minute time.

 <!---->
 ## SATURDAY MAY 01 ☀️
 Sleep **3** | Fatigue **3** | Stress **2** | Soreness **3**